ErpNetDocs/tech/advanced/calculated-attributes/examples/get-value-and-description-of-referent-object.md

 - 80: get the attribute **CustomerId** of the input object of expression 10

-If you need the value of the property, the first expression may be set to **GETOBJVALUE EXP:20 ATTRIB:PropertyValueField**.
+If you need the value of the property, the first expression may be set to <br> **GETOBJVALUE EXP:20 ATTRIB:PropertyValueField**.